César Elizondo

-César Gerardo Elizondo Quezada (born 10 February 1988 in Pérez Zeledón, Costa Rica) is a footballer who plays as a striker for Pérez Zeledón.
+César Gerardo Elizondo Quesada (born 10 February 1988) is a Costa Rican former footballer who played as a striker.

 Club career

 His debut with Deportivo Saprissa in 2005 with 17 years old after the U-17 World Cup in Peru, then in 2007 played the U-20 World Cup in Canada the same year he signed his professional contract for Deportivo Saprissa where he achieved 3 national titles and a second place in CONCACAF Champions League.

-For one season also played for Municipal Pérez Zeledón in 2009, in December 2012 left Saprissa and went to Thai Premier League Champions Buriram United where he won a Toyota Cup Championship.
+For one season also played for Pérez Zeledón in 2009, in December 2012 left Saprissa and went to Thai Premier League Champions Buriram United where he won a Toyota Cup Championship.

 In 2013 he came to the NASL where he made his debut for Carolina RailHawks.
 After a year in North Carolina, Elizondo moved to the Alamo City with San Antonio Scorpions.
 He scored 5 goals as San Antonio won the Fall Season Title and the NASL 2014 Championship.
 In the 2015 season he scored 3 goals.
 At the end of the 2015 season the franchise ceased operations.